The Intel Core i9-12900K wins in 6 out of 16 comparable specs, with 5 ties. Its biggest advantage is P-Cores (33% better).

 AI Versus Verdict

-Users prioritizing raw core density should select the Intel Core i9-12900K to leverage its superior P-Core count.
+Users prioritizing raw processing power and core density should select the Intel Core i9-12900K to leverage its superior P-Core configuration.
 Conversely, the Intel Core i5-14500 is the logical choice for budget-conscious builders, as it offers a 61% advantage in MSRP.
-Choosing between these two components depends entirely on whether your specific build requirements demand the increased processing hardware of the i9-12900K or the significant cost efficiency provided by the i5-14500.
+Choosing between these two components depends on whether your primary requirement is maximizing the available performance cores or optimizing your initial expenditure based on the provided pricing data.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.